SuveenE/lerobot/DEPTH_IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-The depth data collection feature is fully implemented and ready for use with RealSense cameras.
+The depth data collection feature is fully implemented and ready for use with RealSense and Orbbec cameras.
 The implementation is:

 - **Complete**: All planned features implemented
 - **Documented**: Comprehensive docs for users and developers